Grand River (Michigan): Ecology

 It is estimated that 22% of the pesticide usage in the Lake Michigan watershed occurs in the Grand River drainage, which accounts for only 13% of the lake's total watershed.
 The river is a trout and salmon stream for much of its length.
+Lake Sturgeon travel up the Grand to lay their eggs, too.

 History

-As the glacial ice receded from what is the central Lower Peninsula of Michigan around 11,000 years ago, the Maple River and lower Grand River served as a drainage channel for the meltwater.
+As the glacial ice receded from what is the central Lower Peninsula of Michigan around 11,000 years ago, the Maple River and lower Grand River served as a drainage channel for the meltwater from a glacial stage of Lake Erie and Lake Huron.
 The channel ran east to west, emptying into proglacial Lake Chicago, the ancestor of Lake Michigan.
+During this period, the upper Grand River was a separate tributary to the Maple River-lower Grand River system.
+As the developing Great Lakes found lower outlets and began to drain east and lower the level of these lakes, the Maple River contributed less and less of the upper Grand River's flow until the former upper Grand River became the lower river's primary source.

 About 2,000 years ago, the Hopewell Indians settled along the Grand River near present-day Grandville.
 Their presence is still seen in the preserved burial mounds.

 By the late 17th century, the Grand River band of Odawa had established villages on the banks of the Grand River at the sites of what would later become several towns and cities, including Grand Rapids, Forest Hills, Lowell, Lyons, and Portland.
 For these peoples, as well as for later explorers, fur traders and settlers, the river served as an important navigational trade route and cultural hub.

 The river formed part of a major demarcation of land ceded by Native Americans enabling U.S. settlers to legally obtain title to land in the area.
 In the 1821 Treaty of Chicago, the Odawa, Ojibwe, and Potawatomi ceded to the United States all lands in Michigan Territory south of the Grand River, with the exception of several small reservations.

 The city of Grand Rapids was built starting in 1826 on the site of a mile long rapids 40 miles upstream from the river's mouth, although these disappeared after the installation of a run-of-river dam in 1866 and five low-rise dams during a river beautification project in 1927.